PeteLealiieeJ/perseverance_tracker/README.md

     REDIS_SERVICE_IP = "some string"

- in line 13 to your personal cluster ip found in the previous section.
+ on line 13 to your personal cluster ip found in the previous section.
 Then build the image per the steps below for your own docker image for the flask application

 To build and push an image of the application and worker via docker you can run the following command: